Subscribe

 The essentials

-• Apples are a safe snack for your dog, in moderation — Give your pup one or two slices at a time to avoid any possible health risks.
+• Apples are a safe snack for your dog, in moderation — Give your pup one or two pieces at a time to avoid any possible health risks.

 • They’re a great treat alternative for overweight dogs — You can satisfy their sweet tooth and help them get back to a healthy weight.